Trump says no amnesty for 'Dreamers,' signals support in broader deal

 “What the president proposed yesterday - increasing border security, looking at TPS, looking at the Dreamers - I’ll use that as a starting point.
 But you’ve got to start by reopening the government,” U.S. Senator Mark Warner said on NBC’s “Meet the Press.”

-Temporary Protected Status (TPS) refers to another class of immigrants - nationals from designated countries affected by armed conflict, natural disaster, or other strife.

-Warner, a Virginia Democrat, said reopening the government ahead of border security negotiations was important for preventing future shutdowns.
+Warner, a Virginia Democrat, said reopening the government ahead of border security negotiations was important for preventing future shutdowns, and that Congress should approve pay for federal workers affected by the shutdown before they miss another paycheck this week.

 “If the president can arbitrarily shut down the government now, he will do it time and again,” Warner said.

-Warner also said Congress should approve pay for federal workers affected by the shutdown before they miss another paycheck this week.

-“Let’s at least pay them on Thursday, so they don’t have to go through more angst,” Warner said.
+Bennie Thompson, the Democratic chair of the House Homeland Security committee, said Democrats were not opposed to physical barriers on the southern border, but Trump’s changing position poses a problem for resolving the border security issue.

+“I would not rule out a wall in certain instances,” Thompson said on ABC’s “This Week” on Sunday.

-Reporting by David Morgan in Washington; Additional reporting by Yasmeen Abutaleb in Washington; Editing by Jeffrey Benkoe
+Reporting by David Morgan in Washington; Additional reporting by Yasmeen Abutaleb in Washington; Editing by Jeffrey Benkoe and Susan Thomas